 A good way to remedy this is to purchase soil in bulk, buying by the yard if you have lots of beds to fill.
 You can also use compost or other organic amendments to fill your beds.

 Before erecting your raised beds in their permanent location and before adding soil, be sure to remove any grass or perennial weeds.

 Decide What (and When) to Plant

 You can plant just about any kind of vegetable, fruit, or flower in a raised bed!
-If you’re new to gardening, we recommend starting with easy-to-grow crops like tomatoes, lettuce, and cucumbers.
+If you’re new to gardening, we recommend starting with easy-to-grow crops like tomatoes, lettuce greens, and cucumbers.

 You could even throw a few herbs in there as you are getting started.
 While you should try to maximize your productivity to the greatest extent possible in your raised bed, resist the urge to overpack the beds with plants.

 Start with just a few to make sure you can adhere to the spacing recommendations for each kind of plant you are growing.